Access to Higher Education: Engineering

 - IELTS (SELT): 6.0 overall (minimum 5.5 in all components)

 - Or GCSE English or Mathematics A*-C or grade five and above

 International candidates are also actively encouraged to access the International Students webpage.

 You will be supported throughout the course by a personal tutor who will also give you guidance in applying for Higher Education courses.
 All students study a core of communications, research and study skills.

 You will be awarded credits on completion of each units with a Pass, Merit or Distinction grade.
 All credits are awarded are awarded at level 3 which broadly equates to A-level study.

-Assessment is continuous over the whole year and is based on a number of set pieces of work such as essays, projects, presentations and tests.
+Assessment is continuous over the whole year and is based on a number of set pieces of work such as essays, projects, presentations and examinations.